A first for the records

 A first-time sighting, no matter what the species, is always a great experience for a wildlife photographer.
 And yes, it’s more rewarding if you get a few photographs too.

 We spend a vast amount of our time researching species, understanding unique behaviours and life cycles, all the while watching weather forecasts.
 This allows a mental picture to develop of what the encounter could be like.
 You need to have a few visual photos already created in your mind.
 You don’t want to be thinking about the best way to capture a species when the action kicks off.
 It could be long gone by the time you get a decent shot.
 Have a few good banker images in your mind.

 And now the confession.
 I’ve never looked at a single photo or read a single article about the British Grass snake (Natrix natrix).
 Being from Africa means I have seen and photographed many snakes, so I knew what to expect.
 Still, I was surprised when a little male hurried across my path.
 I’d just finished a session at Bushy Park and was walking back to the car.
 He cut across me at speed and headed away from a pond towards a patch of well-trodden bracken.

 I followed, and once he had sensed my presence near him, he came to a stop.
-My photography brought a few surprised dog walkers to a stop as they stop to stare at us.
-It took a handful of images and then let him be.
+My photography brought a few surprised dog walkers to a stop as they stopped to stare at us.
+I took a handful of images and then let him be.

 Here are some of the images